MicrosoftDocs/power-platform/power-platform/admin/doc-management-known-issues.md

 Documents of a child entity only appear in the parent documents folder when the parent document location has been created.
 To create the location, navigate to the Documents tab of the parent record.
 If no such location is created, child documents don't appear in the parent entity folder.
 Once the location is created, child documents begin to appear in the parent entity folder.

 ## Document folder location for multiple lookups
 If the entity selected for the Based on entity folder structure has two lookups, documents can't be stored inside the entity folder, but can be stored in the root folder.
-For example, if the Based on entity folder structure is set to Account, and you have an entity with two lookup accounts, such as Work Order, the documents related to Work Orders can't be stored inside any account document location, but can be stored in the root folder.
+An example is when you have the Based on entity folder structure set to Account and you have an entity with two lookup accounts like Work Order.
+The documents related to Work Orders can't be stored inside any account document location, but can be stored in the root folder.

 ## Entering a date for OneNote documents